nandan-desai-extras/windows-driver-dev/environment-setup.md

 #### Setup Visual Studio for Driver Development and Deployment

-(Here, "Deployment" refers to compiling the driver and copying the compiled driver files (the .sys and .inf files) to the Test VM).
+(Here, "Deployment" refers to compiling the driver and copying the compiled driver files (the .sys and .inf files) to the Test VM, which will all be done by Visual Studio when setup correctly.
+The following steps show how to do it).

 -   Create a “KMDF, Empty” type project